-These Matcha Black Sesame Rolls are a creative twist on a classic cinnamon bun.
-They feature green tea-flavoured buns filled with delicious sweet black sesame & tahini.
+These Matcha Black Sesame Rolls are a delicious twist on a classic cinnamon bun.
+It features soft and tender green tea-flavored buns with a filling of nutty black sesame, sugar and tahini paste.

-I was thinking about Black Sesame Soup and how a paste would taste in bun form.
+I was thinking about my Mom's Chinese Black Sesame Soup and how black sesame paste would taste in bun form.

 Ingredients you'll need